SathyaBhat/sathyabh.at/content/nas-asustor-as6604t.md

 {{< fancybox "https://i.sathyabh.at/sb/as6604t-nas" "as6604t_box_back.jpg" "NAS Box from back" "Asustor AS6604T NAS" >}}
 {{< fancybox "https://i.sathyabh.at/sb/as6604t-nas" "as6604t_accessories_box.jpg" "Accessories Box" "Asustor AS6604T NAS" >}}

-Note that this is a 4-bay diskless unit and didn't come with any drives - I ordered two Seagate IronWolf 6TB disks separately (hindsight, ordering two drives together in general is not a good idea as they might be from the same batch and might fail together).
+Note that this is a 4-bay diskless unit and didn't come with any drives - I ordered two Seagate IronWolf 6TB disks separately (hindsight, ordering two drives together in general is not a good idea as they might be from the same batch, and might fail together).
 The CAT 5e cables included in the box meant that I didn't have to go hunting for LAN cables, which is a nice addition.

 {{< fancybox "https://i.sathyabh.at/sb/as6604t-nas" "ironwolf_harddisk.jpg" "IronWolf Hard Disk" "Asustor AS6604T NAS" >}}
 {{< fancybox "https://i.sathyabh.at/sb/as6604t-nas" "harddisk_with_nas.jpg" "IronWolf Hard Disk with the NAS" "Asustor AS6604T NAS" >}}